tuxedocurly/tuxedocurly/README.md

-- 👋 Hi, I’m @tuxedocurly
+👋 Hi, I’m @tux

-TO:DO - Update README
+I'm a maker with a passion for code, electronics, and prototyping.
+Check out build guides and project videos on my [youtube](youtube.com/TuxedoMakes) channel.